alejandrollm/alejandrollm.github.io/_posts/2017-10-31-welcome-to-massively-the-jekyll-theme.md

 ---
 layout: post
-title:  "I wan to learn more about this terrible Guest!"
+title:  "Ohh...I want to learn more about this terrible Guest!"
 date:   2018-04-12
 excerpt: "References"
-image: "/images/pic02.jpg"
+image: "/images/pic07.jpg"
 ---

 ## How to Use This Theme